 Georgia has entered Sally in the Comms2point0 UnAwards 2019.
-Here’s the fully entry, setting out why she deserves to win….
+Here’s the full entry, setting out why she deserves to win….

 A passionate linguist and dedicated Francophile, Sally graduated with a double honours degree in French, German and Linguistics.
 She worked as a journalist for the Poole Advertiser and then Senior Reporter at the Bournemouth Daily Echo before joining the Borough of Poole as a Media Relations Officer in 1995.

 After two years, Sally combined freelance work with a Communications Manager role at North Dorset District Council.
 In her freelance capacity she set up and produced Dorset County Council’s first resident’s newspaper, your Dorset, setting the tone and managing all content for the 150,000-copy circulation publication.
 Within her role at North Dorset, she was part of the team that pushed through Dorset for You, an acclaimed approach to web presence, with the county council and a number of districts working together to provide residents with a single online portal to access the information hey needed, and not have to deal with the confusion that two-tier local government can present to ordinary folk.

 All this whilst successfully raising two beautiful daughters, after her git of an ex failed to do the right thing by all three of them.
 They may not be professional achievements, but Lauren and Liv are true credits to Sally’s character and brilliance as a parent, whilst holding down a busy and at times stressful career.

 In 2006, Sally joined Dorset County Council as Corporate Communications Manager, running a full media relations, ecomms, internal comms, branding, marketing and campaign function at a time when austerity was on the horizon and about to challenge local government, and so its professional communicators, like never before.